-With platforms like YouTube or ArtStation so widely available, creating and uploading online content has never been easier for artists, musicians, and writers.
+With platforms like YouTube or ArtStation, publishing online content has never been easier for artists, musicians, and writers.
 But what are you receiving for the hours of hard work you devote to your creations?

-By building a patron-supported website, you can do more than just share your art with your followers.
-Publishing your content to an exclusive website will help you position yourself as a leader in your creative field — and you’ll get paid while you do it.
+Building a patron-supported membership site is about more than just sharing content with your followers.
+Publishing content to an exclusive website positions you as a leader in your creative field.
+Plus, you get paid while you do it.

-Learn how you can leverage WordPress and Paid Memberships Pro to create your very own patron-supported membership site and turn your creative passion into a sustainable career.
+Learn how to leverage WordPress and Paid Memberships Pro to create your very own patron-supported membership site—and turn your creative passion into a sustainable career.

 You’re ready to take your creative pastime to the next level and begin offering fans exclusive content.
 With so many existing platforms available, why bother taking the time to create your own?
-For small-business owners and creators alike, relying on a third-party website such as Patreon or Kickstarter introduces some serious concerns to your operating model.
+Relying on a third-party website like Patreon or Kickstarter can be limiting for creators and small business owners.

-If the website you decide to use is running ads of their own, they’re effectively making money off of your work.
-You’re also limited in terms of your ability to brand yourself without creative restrictions, as many of these sites also have rules when it comes to the type and volume of content you can share.
+For example, if the platform you decide to use is running ads of their own, that means they’re making money off of your work.
+There are often creative and technical limitations when it comes to branding.
+Many creator platforms also come with rules for the type and volume of content you can share, for instance.

-When you create your own personal site, you can ensure that you have a permanent place to archive all of your hard work — and no one else can make money from your content just for hosting it.
+Creating your own patron-supported membership site gives you a permanent place to archive all of your hard work No one else can make money from your content just for hosting it.

-Once you set up your website on WordPress, you’re well on your way to turning your hobby into a bonafide side hustle.
-Through PMPro’s Add On extensions, you can start to explore new features and functionalities to drive support on your membership site.
+Once you set up your website on WordPress, you’re on your way to turning your hobby into a side hustle.
+With PMPro’s Add On extensions, you can start to explore new features to drive support on your membership site.

 How to Charge for Commissions

-While not every fan may pay to receive exclusive content, having a website gives you a personal hub for every follower to view your work and interact with you.
-A membership site structure allows you to offer something more to supporters, whether you have a single payment tier or multiple tiers that include additional features and gifts based on contribution.
+While not every fan is looking for exclusive content per se, your website is a great place for followers to view your work and interact with you.
+Plus, the membership site structure allows you to offer something more to supporters.
+This could be a single payment tier or multiple tiers that include additional features and gifts based on contribution, for example.

 - What does it cost you (in effort or materials) to do what you do?